 Your First Review

-Step 4.
-The editorial decision arrives, classifying every concern as FATAL, ADDRESSABLE, or TASTE:
+What you see: An editorial decision that classifies every concern as FATAL, ADDRESSABLE, or TASTE:

 # Editorial Decision --- Journal of Human Resources